booch/presentations/Fifty-Years-of-Ruby/slides.md

     - Dan Ingalls: Prove it!
     - Inspired by Lisp and Simula,
         - Alan Kay wrote basic Smalltalk in 2 weeks
-    - Dan Ingalls & Adele Goldberg ran with it
+    - Dan Ingalls ran with it
+        - later joined by Adele Goldberg
+        - 80 releases over next 8 years
 - Main ideas:
     - Everything is an object
     - Objects communicate by sending & receiving messages
     - Objects have own memory
     - Every object is an instance of a class
     - Class holds shared behavior for its instances
-- Some notes:
+- Primitive
+    - No clear distinction between classes and instances
+- This is 100% accurate UTF transliteration
+    - Emoji were in black & white
+- Notes on code:
     - `to` is equivalent to Ruby's `def`
+        - from Logo
     - 😀 was called smiley
-        - 😀 is instance of turtle class
+        - instance of turtle class
     - Looks a bit Lispy with the nested parens
-    - This is 100% accurate UTF transliteration

 - Primary source: http://gagne.homedns.org/~tgagne/earlyhistoryst.html
 - Primary source: https://smalltalkzoo.thechm.org/papers/EvolutionOfSmalltalk.pdf